greg-raven/Department-21/_posts/2017-04-20-men-at-work-and-at-play.md

 ---
-title: 'Men at work and at play'
+title: "Men at work and at play"
 author: 'Noam Sain'
 layout: post
 ---